 Located just a few miles east of Running Springs, California via Highway 18, this resort offers terrain for all skill groups.
 Those living close to Southern California’s valley floor won’t have to go far.
 A majority of traveling guests choose to stay in Running Springs when skiing at this mountain – since there is no lodging at Snow Valley itself.

 Snow Valley’s 13 chairlifts provide access to 240 acres of skiable terrain.
-The base area resides at 6,800 feet and summit at 7,841 ft.
+The base area resides at 6,800 feet and the summit at 7,841 ft.

-The EDGE Terrain park is a crowd favorite, as it offers over a mile of downhill adventure, with various hits, spines, and tabletops set up throughout.
+The EDGE Terrain Park is a crowd favorite, as it offers over a mile of downhill adventure, with various hits, spines, and tabletops set up throughout.
 Additionally, the Park Avenue Progression Park and Hideout Jib Park are both spacious places for riders to practice their tricks and enjoy the sport.

-35100 CA-18, Running Springs, CA 92382 (Map) | 909-867-2751
+35100 CA-18, Running Springs, CA | 909-867-2751 | bigbearmountainresort.com

 Bear Mountain Ski Resort (100mi/2hrs)